LouConreux/LCLSGeom/README.md

 ```

 As you can notice, this example .data file specifies an offset in the fast dimension of -0.001 m, a detector-sample distance of 0.1 m and that the detector is rotated by 90 degrees around the detector's normal.
-For recap, changing rows in data is slower than changing columns when accessing data `data[row][column]`.
-Hence the slow dimension is the data row dimension and the fast dimension is the data column dimension.

 ### PyFAI